The Affluent Homeless: A Sleeping Pod, A Hired Desk And A Handful Of Clothes

 How do businesses deal with this?
 For starters, a lot more companies are getting into rentals.
 Even Ikea is starting to lease its furniture.

-The outdoor chain REI announced recently it's vastly expanding its rental program for things like camping gear.
+The outdoor chain REI announced recently it is vastly expanding its rental program for things like camping gear.
 Eric Artz, acting CEO of the company, says this requires a different kind of outreach.

 "We're selling joy," he says.
 "We're selling inspiration when you get out on a trail or go for a bike ride.
 We're selling the adrenaline buzz at the end of a run, and we're just trying to enable that in any way we possibly can."